Be Part of Our Equipment Utilisation Pilots

 Through our conversations with NHS staff, it is not uncommon to hear stories about medical equipment being held on wards or in cupboards and possibly being underutilised.
 We also understand that equipment may not be available at the right place and time resulting in case delays.
 In addition, departmental managers have a need to ensure that they have the right number of assets to service increasing demands.

 We will help trusts to address these challenges by:

 - Enabling a greater understanding of how frequently mobile medical equipment is being used along with utilisation patterns.

 - Supporting trusts to turn this data into actionable insights through hands on support and project management.

 How will the pilots operate?

 Each pilot will last for 12 months with an approximate two month set up phase.
 We have partnered with a technology company with a software solution to track asset utilisation and a proven track record.
 The pilots are very light touch in terms of time/effort required from the trusts and as the solution is software based we won’t be installing hardware or physically linking to the trust IT system.
 The pilots are fully funded by NHS Supply Chain.

 We are currently reaching out to trusts that would like to be considered for the pilots.
-If you are interested please contact Paul Turton or Ed Malone:
+If you are interested please contact Paul Turton or Ed Malone in our Solutions Team: